Adeem the Artist: Career

 In 2023, Adeem the Artist was nominated for Emerging Act of the Year at the Americana Music Honors & Awards.
 Adeem the Artist released a new single titled "One Night Stand" from their next Thirty Tigers album Anniversary.

+On September 9, 2025, Adeem the Artist announced in a social media post that "As of right now, Atlanta Pride will be my final performance, and then Adeem the Artist is on hiatus.”

 Personal life

 Adeem the Artist identifies as non-binary and uses they/them pronouns.
-They are also pansexual and married to their wife Hannah Bingham.
+They are also pansexual and married to their wife, Hannah Bingham.
 Adeem told The Daily Times in 2021 that some of the themes of Cast Iron Pansexual deal with their own gender and sexual identity issues, particularly since they grew up in a Christian household in the Southern United States.